10maurycy10/10maurycy10.github.io/content/projects/al/index.md

 ![Anode take two](cell4.jpg)
 > <center>I forgot to take a picture before using it, so here's the aftermath. </center>

-The critical current density depends on alumina concentration, so for the second run, I bumped it up to 15% by adding some more alumina the flux recovered from the last attempt.
+The critical current density depends on alumina concentration.
+For the second run, I bumped it up to 15% by adding more alumina from other batches into the flux recovered from the last attempt.

 ![Electrolysis cell held together by hopes and dreams.](cell5.jpg)
 > <center>Running the cell</center>